Postpartum period: Maternal-infant postpartum evaluation

 Various organizations across the world recommend routine postpartum evaluation in the postpartum period.
 The American College of Obstetricians and Gynecologists (ACOG) recognizes the postpartum period (the "fourth trimester") as critical for women and infants.
 Instead of the traditional single four- to six-week postpartum visit, ACOG, as of 2018, recommends that postpartum care be an ongoing process.
 They recommend that all women have contact (either in person or by phone) with their obstetric provider within the first three weeks postpartum to address acute issues, with subsequent care as needed.
 A more comprehensive postpartum visit should be done at four to twelve weeks postpartum.
 It address the mother's mood and emotional well-being, physical recovery after birth, infant feeding, pregnancy spacing and contraception, chronic disease management, and preventive health care and health maintenance.
 Results of a 2023 systematic review of the evidence suggests a relationship between having sufficient health insurance and attendance at follow-up postpartum care visits that may prevent additional needs for preventable care.
 There are significant health outcome disparities among postpartum individuals of different racial groups in the United States.
 Therefore, separate data for various population subgroups is essential for decision-makers to evaluate the benefits and risks of postpartum care delivery strategies.
+This includes individuals at high risk for postpartum complications.

 Women with hypertensive disorders should have a blood pressure check within three to ten days postpartum.
 A 2023 systematic review of the literature suggests monitoring the blood pressure at home of women in the postpartum period appears to help with overall blood pressure measures and supports overall patient satisfaction.
 At-home blood pressure monitoring may help mitigate race-related disparities in care that occur may during follow-up visits for hypertension management.
 With early detection of hypertension (high blood pressure), hypertensive disorder complications from the postpartum period can be further prevented.
 More than one half of postpartum strokes occur within ten days of discharge after delivery.
 Women with chronic medical (e.g., hypertensive disorders, diabetes, kidney disease, thyroid disease) and psychiatric conditions should continue to follow with their obstetric or primary care provider for ongoing disease management.
 Women with pregnancies complicated by hypertension, gestational diabetes, or preterm birth should undergo counseling and evaluation for cardiometabolic disease, as lifetime risk of cardiovascular disease is higher in these women.

-Similarly, the World Health Organization recommends postpartum evaluation of the mother and infant at three days, one to two weeks, and six weeks postpartum.
+The World Health Organization recommends postpartum evaluation of the mother and infant at three days, one to two weeks, and six weeks postpartum.
+An interpregnancy interval of 2 years is recommended, to support healing, nutrient recovery, and bonding with the newborn.
+Pregnancy gaps of less than 12 months are associated with poorer outcomes for both mother and baby, including preterm births and low birth weights.